-The Minister for the Environment will take advice from business and the Emissions Reduction Assurance Committee to identify the priorities for developing emissions reduction methods.
-In determining these priorities the Minister will take into account the potential uptake of the method and the likely volume of emissions reductions, whether emissions reductions can be estimated with a reasonable degree of certainty and at an acceptable cost, whether the activity could have adverse social, environmental or economic impacts, and whether the activity could be promoted more efficiently through other government measures.
+Development of Emissions Reduction Fund methods will undergo an annual prioritisation process to ensure they offer the greatest opportunity for uptake and genuine abatement.
+Each year the Minister for the Environment will consider the types of methods that will be developed for use under the Emissions Reduction Fund with reference to the potential uptake of the method and the likely volume of emissions reductions, whether emissions reductions can be estimated with a reasonable degree of certainty and at an acceptable cost, whether the activity could have adverse social, environmental or economic impacts, and whether the activity could be promoted more efficiently through other government measures.

 How are emissions reduction methods developed?

 The Department of the Environment will work with business through technical working groups to develop priority emissions reduction methods and identify priorities for future method development.

 The Emissions Reduction Fund Update provides information about method development.
 You can view past editions and subscribe to future editions of the Update at www.environment.gov.au.
 For further information on any of the technical working groups, including how to participate, you can also email firstname.lastname@example.org.

 Following the passage of the Emissions Reduction Fund legislation, the Minister will make guidelines for method development.
 These guidelines will cover technical issues such as whether emissions that result from applying a method are material and need to be estimated as part of the project, as well as options for ensuring additionality.
 The Emissions Reduction Assurance Committee must consider these guidelines when assessing methods.
 They will also assist technical working groups develop methods.

 How are emissions reduction methods assessed?